 This study suggests that voluntary and valuable ECBs can be enhanced by listening and responding to employee concerns and interests; encouraging employee participation in crisis communication; and organizational accountability through words, actions and decisions during the crisis.
 As a theoretical implication, the results of this study indicate the need for crisis communication theories that emphasize employees as valuable assets to an organization.

-Kim, Y. (2018), "Enhancing employee communication behaviors for sensemaking and sensegiving in crisis situations", Journal of Communication Management, Vol. 22 No. 4, pp. 451-475. https://doi.org/10.1108/JCOM-03-2018-0025
+Kim, Y. (2018), "Enhancing employee communication behaviors for sensemaking and sensegiving in crisis situations: Strategic management approach for effective internal crisis communication", Journal of Communication Management, Vol. 22 No. 4, pp. 451-475. https://doi.org/10.1108/JCOM-03-2018-0025

 Emerald Publishing Limited